JasperArneberg/ECE382_Lab4/README.md

 | 64-bit | unsigned        | unsigned long long   | 0                          | 18,446,744,073,709,551,615 |
 | 64-bit | signed          | long long            | -9,223,372,036,854,775,808 | 9,223,372,036,854,775,807  |

+This table shows the typedef declarations.
+These can be used to solidify the connection between the data type and the number of bits that are stored.
 | Type   | Meaning               | C typedef declaration             |
 |--------|-----------------------|-----------------------------------|
 | int8   | unsigned 8-bit value  | typedef unsigned char int8;       |